-10-year budget window from the collapse of critical and declining status plans.
-Since one proposed solution to this crisis includes a federal credit program over 30 years, it is illustrative to also consider the lost revenue on the same basis on which a loan program would be evaluated.
-On this basis, we believe that the U.S. Government will lose \$394.3 billion in tax revenue on a net present value basis over the 30-year period of the proposed loan alternative, using the same discounting methodology that OMB uses for federal credit programs.
+Since one proposed solution to this crisis includes a federal credit program that offers 30-year loans, it is illustrative to also consider the lost tax revenue on the same basis on which a federal loan would be evaluated.
+On this basis, we believe that the U.S. Government will lose between \$67.6 billion and \$213.1 billion in tax revenue on a net present value basis over the 30-year period of the proposed loan alternative, using the same discounting methodology that OMB uses for federal credit programs.